statamic-rad-pack/runway/README.md

 We've got a couple of features we're planning on implementing in the next couple of months.
 If you've got any additional feature requests, please create an issue for them.

-* Filtering & Search on the CP Listing table
+* Filtering on the CP Listing table
-* Control Panel Permissions
 * Ability to define custom actions

 ## Support